mmihira/dotfiles/cheatsheet.md

 <C-k>               List all buffers in telescope
 :Old                Search oldfiles
 <Space>k            Live grep search
+                    j,k if not typing.
+Else C-n,p for up/down

 Lsp
 --------------------------------------------------------------------------------------
 :Ref                Find all references for under cursor :Sym                List all functions in this file
+<space>cl           Code Lens

 Git
 --------------------------------------------------------------------------------------